Reviem0/CompSci-Notes/Algorithmics/Trees.md

 - InOrder Traversal:
 	- Recursive: Easy but uses implicit call stack
-	- Iterative: Explicit stack to track nodes (avoids recursion limits)
+	- Iterative: Explicit stack to track nodes (avoids recursion limits) To iterate through the elements we start in the left-most branch.
-- Successor Rules:

 	1. If right child exists, Go right, then leftmost.
-	2. Else: move up to the first ancestor where current node is a left
+	2. Else: move up to the first ancestor where current node is a left child